San Francisco voters oust three school board members in recall vote, CNN projects - KVIA

 Though the battle lines in San Francisco were fine and the debate colored by distinctly local clashes, the successful recall campaign will be applauded by conservatives around the country, who have made “parents’ rights” a rallying cry as they seek to win over mainly suburban voters turned off by former President Donald Trump.
 Republicans, like new Virginia Gov. Glenn Youngkin and Florida Gov. Ron DeSantis, a potential 2024 presidential candidate, have sought to translate parental frustration over Covid-era mandates into political gain, a political tactic that is also overlapping with wider right-wing campaign to sanitize or censor historical readings and teaching in schools across the country.

+Following the recalls results, Moliga tweeted that it had been an honor serving on the board.
+López and Collins have yet to make public statements.

-The driving forces in the recall, though, were often simpler — but portend more difficult discussions among Democrats.
+The driving forces in the recall portend more difficult discussions among Democrats.

 “During such a difficult time, the decisions we make for our children will have long term impacts,” Breed, the mayor, wrote in a Facebook post explaining her support for the recall.
 “Which is why it is so important to have leadership that will tackle these challenges head on, and not get distracted by unnecessary influences or political agendas.”